DAY 1 – See Some Sights

 Afternoon: How you spend your last afternoon and evening in Ottawa is entirely up to you!

-Option 1: Head over to the Dows Lake Pavilion to rent a canoe, kayak or pedal boat to explore the scenic Rideau Canal.
+Option 1: Head over to the Dows Lake Pavilion to rent a canoe, kayak, stand up paddle board (SUP) or pedal boat to explore the scenic Rideau Canal.
 You can rent whatever you prefer for an hour or a few hours.
 From the beautiful Dows Lake, you can paddle all the way to the downtown core and back, if you wish.